vacp2p/rfc/content/docs/rfcs/38/README.md

 Python and Common Lisp are also in limited public review.

-# Interoperability
+# Wire Protocol

-We present a wire protocol semantics by requiring the validity of the following statements expressed in Notation3 (aka `n3`) about any query performed by a query node.
+For interoperability we present a wire protocol semantics by requiring the validity of the following statements expressed in Notation3 (aka `n3`) about any query performed by a query node:

 ```n3